allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

-:::important
+:::tip Task ID
-clearml-data works in a stateful mode so once a new dataset is created, the following commands do not require the `--id` flag.
+* clearml-data works in a stateful mode so once a new dataset is created, the following commands do not require the `--id` flag.
+* To locate a task ID, go to the task's info panel in the [WebApp](../webapp/webapp_overview.md).
+In the top of the panel, to the right of the task name, click `ID` and the task ID appears
 :::

 <br/>